-1 2 PROPOSED REVISIONS OF THE UNIFORM ARBITRATION ACT 3 SECTION 1.
+REVISED UNIFORM ARBITRATION ACT (2000)

+SECTION 1.
 DEFINITIONS.
-In this [Act]: 4 (1) "Arbitration organization" means a neutral association, agency, board, 5 commission, or other entity that initiates, sponsors, or administers arbitration 6 proceedings or is involved in the appointment of arbitrators.
-7 (2) "Arbitrator" means an individual appointed to render an award in a 8 controversy between persons who are parties to an agreement to arbitrate.
-9 (3) "Authenticate" means: 10 (A) to sign; or 11 (B) to execute or adopt a symbol, or encrypt or similarly process a 12 record in whole or in part, with present intent to identify the authenticating person 13 or to adopt or accept a record or term.
-14 (4) "Court" means [a court of competent jurisdiction in this State].
-15 (5) "Knowledge" means actual knowledge.
-16 (6) "Person" means an individual, corporation, business trust, estate, trust, 17 partnership, limited liability company, association, joint venture, government; 18 governmental subdivision, agency, or instrumentality; public corporation; or any 19 other legal or commercial entity.
-20 (7) "Record" means information that is inscribed on a tangible medium or 21 that is stored in an electronic or other medium and is retrievable in perceivable form.
-22 Reporter's Notes
+In this [Act]:

+(1) "Arbitration organization" means an association, agency, board, commission, or other entity that is neutral and initiates, sponsors, or administers an arbitration proceeding or is involved in the appointment of an arbitrator.

+(2) "Arbitrator" means an individual appointed to render an award, alone or with others, in a controversy that is subject to an agreement to arbitrate.

+(3) "Court" means [a court of competent jurisdiction in this State].

+(4) "Knowledge" means actual knowledge.

+(5) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government;

+governmental subdivision, agency, or instrumentality; public corporation; or any other legal or commercial entity.

+(6) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

-1. The term "arbitration organization" is similar to the one used in section 74 of the 1996 English Arbitration Act and describes well the functions of agencies such as the American Arbitration Association (AAA), the Center for Public Resources, JAMS, the National Arbitration Forum, NASD Regulation, Inc., the American Stock Exchange, the New York Stock Exchange, and the International Chamber of Commerce.
-The arbitration organizations under their specific administrative rules oversee and administer all aspects of the arbitration process.
+1. The term "arbitration organization" is similar to the one used in section 74 of the 1996 English Arbitration Act and describes well the functions of agencies such as the American Arbitration Association (AAA), the CPR, JAMS, the National Arbitration Forum, NASD Regulation, Inc., the American Stock Exchange, the New York Stock Exchange, and the International Chamber of Commerce.
+Arbitration organizations under their specific administrative rules oversee and administer all aspects of the arbitration process.
 The important hallmarks of such agencies are that they are neutral and unbiased.
 See, e.g., Engalla v.
-Permanente Medical Group, Inc., 15 Cal.4th 951, 938 P.2d 903, 64 Cal.
-Rptr.2d 843 (Cal.
-1997) (defendants' self-administered arbitration program between insurer and customers that did not impartially administer arbitration system and made representations about timeliness of the proceedings contrary to what defendant knew would occur was improper).
-The term "arbitration organization" is used in Section 12 concerning arbitrator disclosure and Section 14 concerning arbitrator immunity.
+Permanente Med.
+Group, Inc., 15 Cal.
+4th 951, 938 P.2d 903, 64 Cal.
+Rptr.
+2d 843 (1997) (stating that defendants'

+self-administered arbitration program between insurer and customers that did not impartially administer arbitration system and made representations about timeliness of the proceedings contrary to what defendant knew would occur was improper).
+The term "arbitration organization" is used in section 12 concerning arbitrator disclosure and section 14 concerning arbitrator immunity.

-- 2. Commissioner Hill of Maryland suggested that the term "arbitrator" be defined.
-It was not under the UAA.
-In Section 1(2), the Reporter suggests using the term "individual" rather than "person" because business entities or organizations do not function as "arbitrators."
-The definition of "arbitrator" is based on that used most often in the case law.
-See Black's Law Dictionary 105 (1990); West's Legal Thesaurus/Dictionary 60 (1985); Hoteles Condado Beach v.
-Union de Tronquistas Local 901, 763 F.2d 34 (1st Cir.
-1985). - 3.
-"Authenticate" is used in Section 19 of the RUAA to define how an arbitrator executes an award.
-The definition which is intended to include both written and electronic means is based upon that being considered for adoption in the March 2000 draft of Revised Article 2 of the Uniform Commercial Code; a similar definition also is in Article 9 of the UCC. - 4.
-The definition of "court" is presently found in Section 17 of the UAA.
+2. In defining "arbitrator" in section 1(2), the term "individual" rather than "person" is used because business entities or organizations do not function as "arbitrators."

+3. The definition of "court" is presently found in section 17 of the UAA.
 The court must have appropriate subject matter and personal jurisdiction.
-Different States determine which court in its system has jurisdiction over arbitration matters in the first instance.
-Most give authority to the court of general jurisdiction. - 5.
-The term "knowledge" is used in Section 2 regarding notice under the RUAA.
-It is based on the definition used in Article 1-201 of the Uniform Commercial Code. - 6.
-Section 1(7) is based on the definition of "record" in Sec.
+Different states determine which court in its system has jurisdiction over arbitration matters in the first instance.
+Most give authority to the court of general jurisdiction.

+4. The term "knowledge" is used in section 2 regarding notice under the RUAA and is referenced in section 12(a) concerning disclosure.
+It is based on the definition used in Article 1-201 of the Uniform Commercial Code.
+"Actual knowledge" as used in this Act is not intended to include imputed or constructive knowledge.

+5. Section 1(6) is based on the definition of "record" in Sec.
 5-102(a)(14) of the Uniform Commercial Code and in proposed revised Article 2 of the Uniform Commercial Code and is intended to carry forward established policy of the Conference to accommodate the use of electronic evidence in business and governmental transactions.
-It is not intended to mean that a document must be filed in a governmental office nor is it meant to imply that the term "written" or like 3 phrases in other statutes of an enacting State may not be given equally broad interpretation as the term "record."
+It is not intended to mean that a document must be filed in a governmental office nor is it meant to imply that the term "written" or like phrases in other statutes of an enacting state may not be given equally broad interpretation as the term "record."